-ltem Sch.
-Coverage Notes and instructions for compilation (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
+Item Sch.
+Coverage Notes and instructions for compilation Enterprises (CGTMSE) and Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) and individual schemes under National Credit Guarantee Trustee Company Ltd. (NCGTC) which are backed by explicit Central Government Guarantee 6 , shall also be included here. (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
 Rights, licenses, authorisations, etc. charged to the banks as collateral should not be reckoned as tangible security and therefore such advances shall be reckoned as unsecured under this head, with a disclosure of the same in the notes to the account.
-Total of 'A' should tally with total of 'B'.
-C. (I) (i) (ii) (iii) (iv) Advances in India Priority Sectors Public Sector Banks Others Advances shall be broadly classified into 'Advances in India' and 'Advances outside India'.
-Advances in India will be further classified on the sectoral basis as indicated.
-Advances, which qualify as priority sector lending according to extant Reserve Bank of India instructions are to be classified under the head 'Priority Sectors'.
-(II) (i) (ii) (iv) (v) Advances outside India Due from banks Due from others Bills purchased and discounted Syndicated loans Others Such advances shall be excluded from item (ii) i.e. advances to public sector.
-Advances to Central/ State Governments and other Government undertakings including Government Companies and statutory corporations shall be included in the category "Public Sector".
-All advances to the banking sector including Co- operative Banks shall come under the head 'Banks'.
+Total of 'A' should tally with total of 'B'. С. (I) Advances in India Advances shall be broadly classified into 'Advances in (i) Priority Sectors India' and 'Advances outside India'.
+Advances in India will (ii) Public Sector be further classified on the sectoral basis as indicated. (iii) Banks Advances, which qualify as priority sector lending (iv) Others according to extant Reserve Bank of India instructions are to be classified under the head 'Priority Sectors'.
+(II) Advances outside Such advances shall be excluded from item (ii) i.e. India advances to public sector.
+Advances to Central/ State (i) Due from banks Governments and other Government undertakings (ii) Due from others including Government Companies and statutory (iii) Bills purchased and corporations shall be included in the category "Public (iv) discounted Sector".
+Syndicated loans All advances to the banking sector including Co- (v) Others operative Banks shall come under the head 'Banks'.
 All the remaining advances will be included under the head 'Others' and typically this category will include non- priority sector advances to the private, joint and co- operative sectors.
-Notes - General: 1.
-Advances shall be reported net of provisions made thereon (other than provisions towards Standard Assets).
-To the extent that Floating provisions have not been treated as Tier 2 capital, they shall also be netted off from advances.
-2. Term loans reported shall not include loans repayable on demand.